x

 Noble Lake

-At the top of the steep switchback section of our climb up the East side of Noble Canyon towards Tyron Peak we find Noble Lake nestled into a hilly shelf in the mountainside.
+At the top of the steep switchback segment of our climb up the East side of Noble Canyon towards Tyron Peak we find Noble Lake nestled into a hilly shelf in the mountainside.

 This means that Noble Lake is always a break spot for me on my way through this section despite its drawback.
 Noble Lake has a cow problem.
 Grazing herds like Noble Lake as much as backpackers do.

 This results in the flat on the East side of the lake being liberally decorated with cow shit every Summer, if not occupied by cows.
-The shore of the lake gets badly post-holed, and the cow dung changes the chemical balance of the water, resulting in a choking algae growth and "cow water."
+The shore of the lake gets badly post-holed by hooves during Spring, and the cow dung changes the chemical balance of the water, resulting in a choking algae growth and "cow water."

 I'm not against sensible grazing in the Sierra, but the condition of Noble Lake is not sensible.
 I don't know how cows and Noble Lake can be balanced so each are healthy, but the current situation is unacceptable.